 Mutation Screening of Large, Typical ADPKD Populations

-The Molecular Genetics and Proteomics Core offers mutation screening of the autosomal dominant PKD (ADPKD) genes to facilitate clinical trials.
-The screening will be research testing, but quality control and assurance principles similar to those in a clinical testing laboratory are used.
+The Molecular Genetics and Biomarker Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes to facilitate clinical trials.
+The screening is research testing, but quality control and assurance principles similar to those in a clinical testing laboratory are used.

-- De-indentified samples will be submitted as DNA from patients within the clinical trial who have consented to genetic testing.
+- De-identified samples are submitted as DNA from patients within the clinical trial who have consented to genetic testing.
+See DNA submission criteria.

-- The core PCR-amplifies each exon and flanking intronic regions of the PKD1 and PKD2 genes for Sanger sequence analysis.
+- The core specifically amplifies each exon and flanking intronic regions of the PKD1 and PKD2 genes for Sanger sequence analysis.

-- In cases where a clear mutation is not detected, screening for larger deletions (by MLPA) is available.
+- In cases where a clear mutation is not detected, screening for larger deletions by MLPA is employed.

-- A report summarizing the likely pathogenic mutation and other detected variants, as well as an interpretation of the findings, is provided to the requestor.
+- A report summarizing the likely pathogenic mutation and other detected variants and an interpretation of the findings is provided to the client.